-e) Improving cooperation between the UN peacebuilding architecture and regional and sub-regional organizations enhancing each organization's comparative advantages in support of NPS.
-The PBC and the African Union (AU) Peace and Security Council recognized the importance of cooperation on prevention during their October 2024 joint annual meeting, where they "reaffirmed the need for increased support to the peacebuilding and national prevention plans of countries and regional organizations and for further strengthening of the strategic partnership between the two bodies to achieve durable peace."
-Engagement with regional partners like the AU and with sub-regional organizations can bolster mutual accountability by aligning platforms for review of NPS and development of and action on NPS.
+Partnerships between the PBC and regional and sub-regional organizations are also a potential area for ensuring complementarity and alignment while enhancing each organization's comparative advantages in support of NPS.
+The PBC and the African Union (AU) Peace and Security Council recognized the importance of cooperation on prevention during their October 2024 joint annual meeting, where they "reaffirmed the need for increased support to the peacebuilding and national prevention plans of countries and regional organizations and for further strengthening of the strategic partnership between the two bodies to achieve durable peace."48 Engagement with regional partners like the AU and with sub-regional organizations can bolster mutual accountability by aligning platforms for review of NPS and development of and action on NPS.